chancesmith/chance-smith-gatsby-blog/content/blog/testing-guides/index.md

 Mental models for when and how to create tests.
 These give your team confience while still having time for work and a positive impact on your business goals.

-1. keep your frontend really dumb, abstract the logic and test it that part
+1. keep your frontend really dumb, abstract the logic and test that part

 2. don't test what you don't own